LOENS2/pterodactyl_exporter/README.md

 #### Installed as user "prometheus":

- - To install a dev build use pip (a release and non-dev version will follow soon):
+ - To install with pip:
 ```
-pip install -i https://test.pypi.org/simple/ --extra-index-url https://pypi.org/simple/ pterodactyl-exporter
+pip install pterodactyl-exporter==0.1.0
 ```
  - Create directory `pterodactyl_exporter`.